 Step 1:

 First, pull the brace and the bottom rails of the blind as far up to the headrails as you possibly can using the strings.
-Then secure the supports and the bottom rails, making the blind easier to remove from the sections.
+Then, secure the supports and the bottom rails, making the blind easier to remove from the sections.

 Step 2:

 The blind should be grasped with both hands on either side.
 You may need to ask for assistance if the blind is more than thirty inches wide so that the blind is lifted evenly and does not become hung up from lifting one end unequally.
-Ensure that you grip the head rail across the front and top with your palm and fingers, allowing your thumb to rest underneath the bottom rail of the blind.

 Step 3:

 Pull the lower part of the blind toward the roof by applying tension on the top and back of the blind with your fingers and palm and the lower part of the blind with your thumbs.
-To remove the blind, pull the section from the front end of the headrail up and out of the way.

 Step 4: